OpenFn/docs/docs/about-lightning.md

 ### Roles and permissions

 Authorization is a central part of Lightning.
-As such, we have implemented different roles which determine what level of access users have for resources in the application.
+As such, users are given different roles which determine what level of access they have for resources in the application.

 Lightning has 2 types of access levels:
 1. Instance-wide access levels